qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 How to perform error mitigation?
 --------------------------------

-In Qibo, three different methods are implemented for mitigating errors in circuits.
+Noise and errors in circuits are on of the biggest obstacles to face in quantum computing.
-Given a circuit :math:`C` and an observable :math:`A`, they provide an estimate of the noise-free expected value :math:`\langle A \rangle`.
+Say that you have a circuit :math:`C` and you want to measure an observable :math:`A` at the end of it, in general you are going to obtain an expected value :math:`\langle A \rangle_{noisy}` that can lie quiet far from the true one :math:`\langle A \rangle_{exact}`.
+In Qibo, three different methods are implemented for mitigating errors in circuits and obtaining a better estimate of the noise-free expected value :math:`\langle A \rangle_{exact}`.

-For example, let's define a dummy circuit with some RZ, RX and CNOT gates:
+Let's see how to use them.
+For starters, let's define a dummy circuit with some RZ, RX and CNOT gates:

 .. testcode::